 The benefits have also been found for depression and Parkinson’s disease:

-PEMF is drastically more effective than antidepressant drugs as it adjusts the chemistry of the brain without foreign substances and the dangerously addictive side effects they create.
-It helps relieve symptoms of anxiety such as insomnia, sleep disorders due to an over active brain fixated on phobias:
+PEMF is drastically more effective than antidepressant drugs as it adjusts the brain’s chemistry without foreign substances and the dangerously addictive side effects they create.
+It helps relieve symptoms of anxiety, such as insomnia, and sleep disorders due to an overactive brain fixated on phobias:

 The evidence of effective treatment without side effects is widespread throughout the medical community, as was reported in the Australia & New Zealand Journal of Psychiatry:

 “Results showed the high-frequency, repetitive transcranial magnetic stimulation treatment to be an effective, side-effect free therapy for depression that may hold promise for treating related psychiatric disorders as well.”
 (6)

 Curatron’s low-frequency, high-power devices can penetrate deep within the brain to produce the results that researchers, scientists and doctors have been discussing: